lsajid/week-4.2-python-practice/readme.md

 Sarah gives you some additional advice:

 > "Remember, this is an educational tool, so clarity is key.
 Make sure your messages to the user are easy to understand, and don't forget to test your program thoroughly!
-Also, while it's okay to use tools like Cursor, try to avoid over-relying on them.
+Also, while it's okay to use tools like Cursor, do not use ai generated code.
 We want you to deeply understand the code you're writing."

 ## Conclusion